skip to content

 The Medical Research Council Toxicology Unit is an internationally renowned institution focused on the delivery of field-changing mechanistic insights into toxicology and disease.

 You will have excellent communication and interpersonal skills, be well organised and a reliable team player.
-You should be educated to A level, NVQ level 3 or have equivalent level of practical experience.
-Experience of working in a similar role is desirable together with a knowledge of laboratory practices.
+You should be educated GCSE level including English and Mathematics/NVQ level 2 or equivalent level of practical experience.
+Experience of carrying out minor maintenance works is essential as is the ability to perform basic DIY tasks.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.